symfony/symfony-docs/security/access_token.rst

 ``keyset``
     JSON-encoded JWK Set holding the public keys of your authorization server, the ones it announces at its ``jwks_uri``.
-It has no default: the handler needs the keys it verifies the response against.
+It is exclusive with ``discovery``, and one of the two is required: the handler needs the keys it verifies the response against.

+``discovery``
+    Whether to read those keys from the `RFC 8414`_ metadata of the authorization server instead of declaring them.
+Its ``cache.id`` option is the pool the metadata document and the keys are stored in, ``cache.app`` by default.

 ``enforce``
     Whether the handler refuses a plain JSON response.
 It defaults to